Christianity in Taiwan: Other Protestant

 The Fellowship of Mennonite Churches in Taiwan (f.
 1962) emerged from medical and relief projects carried out among Taiwan aborigines from 1948 (notably Hualien's Mennonite Christian Hospital, f.
 1954).
-In 2004, it claimed 1658 adherents, concentrated in three major urban areas.
+In 2004, it claimed 1,658 adherents, concentrated in three major urban areas.

+Taiwan is home to Asia's second largest population of Quakers.
+In 2017 the Taiwan Yearly Meeting (association) had around 5,000 members.

 Unification Church

 Moon Sun Myung, founder of the Holy Spirit Association for the Unification of World Christianity, apparently visited Taiwan in 1965.
 A missionary was sent in 1967.
 The church received government recognition in 1971, only to be banned in 1975, then finally permitted again in 1990.